Air Fryer Buffalo Chicken Wings

 The Ultimate Air Fryer Buffalo Chicken Wings: With a crunchy cracking exterior, and tender juicy chicken, these buffalo chicken wings are hard to beat.

+Air-fried chicken wings are the best way to get close to the wings you would order at a bar without all the fuss.
 Deep frying is hard to justify on a regular basis, and it’s also messy.
-Then you have to figure out if you’re going to try and strain and salvage the oil or if it just needs to be tossed.
+Then you have to figure out if you’re going to try to strain and salvage the oil or if it just needs to be tossed.
 This is often the case if you are frying something with a flavor that you don’t want to carry over to the next deep-fry extravaganza, like fish.
 Cooking wings in the oven is also awesome, but it’s hard to get the crispy, crunchy exterior you get with an air fryer.

 How to Make Air Fryer Buffalo Chicken Wings

 - Air fry the wings: In a large bowl, toss the chicken wings with the oil, salt, and pepper.
-Place the chicken wings into the basket of the air fryer.
+Place the chicken wings into the air fryer basket.
 Cook for about 20 to 25 minutes at 400 degrees if your air fryer has temperature settings or the dual cook setting if it doesn’t.
 Turn the wings halfway through the cooking, if you remember.
 Remove them when they are browned and crisp.

-- Make the Buffalo sauce: While the wings are cooking, combine the butter and hot sauce.
+- Make the Buffalo sauce: While the wings are cooking, combine the melted butter and hot sauce.

 - Toss the wings with the sauce.